AI Context

 What to gather before you start

-• North Star metric and how it's defined.
+Your North Star metric and how you define it.

 Understanding AI context